better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 fetched and replicated by connected peers.

 ## Radicle ID
-Unique shareable identifier for users and projects in the Radicle Network.
+A unique shareable identifier for projects in the Radicle Network.
 Radicle IDs are usually shared as URNs.

 ## Radicle Link
 A peer-to-peer replication protocol built on Git.
 See [How it